 The architectural challenge: How do you unify data across orgs into a single source of truth while respecting compliance, governance, and autonomy requirements?

 Data Cloud One is Salesforce’s multi-org connectivity architecture that allows multiple Salesforce orgs to share a single Data 360 instance.
-It is the recommended pattern for enterprises with multiple Salesforce orgs.
+It’s the recommended pattern for enterprises with multiple Salesforce orgs.

 Diagram showing Data Cloud One architecture